PEP 751 – A file format to record Python dependencies for installation reproducibility

 To know how potentially stale the lock file was, an earlier proposal suggested recording the creation date of the lock file.
 But for some same merge conflict reasons as storing the hash of the file contents, this idea was dropped.

-Recording the package indexes used
+Recording the package indexes used in searching

 Locking build requirements for sdists